 - It Enhances the Appearance of Your Boat: This one is the most obvious, but waxing your boat is going to make it look brand new.
 You can remove oxidation and give your boat a new life with a simple coat of wax.

 - It Provides UV Protection: Unless you have your boat covered 24/7, you need to consider damage from the sun when you are working on your boat maintenance.
-UV is an enemy to any graphics, interiors, or paints that you have on your boat.
+UV rays are an enemy to any graphics, interiors, or paints that you have on your boat.
 By waxing your boat, you are not only maintaining the beauty of those items, but you are also extending their life as well.

 - It Creates Less Drag: If you are looking to have the best ride possible on your next trip on the water, then waxing is a great way to ensure that.
-Not only is it going to protect your boat, but you will also experience less resistance, which is crucial to a smooth ride.
+Not only is it going to protect your boat, but you will also experience less resistance and friction, which is crucial to a smooth ride.
 Although the wax does not last forever, there is some improvement that you should be able to notice.

 My 3 Favorite Waxes